Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 The main ABC-MCMC algorithm is implemented as following.
 We start from the case where the $\epsilon$ is set as $p^\*=2.5$ percent, that is, $p=0.025$, estimated percentile.
-Recall here that the approximate parallel computation as we discussed in the section $4$ of the paper is implemented.
+Recall here that the approximate parallel computation as we discussed in the Section $4$ of the paper is implemented.

 ``` r
 ## ABC-MCMC algorithm with approximate parallel computation p0.025